 Information on your son's/daughter's progress can be found on the Parent Advantage.

-Reports will not be sent home but will be available on Parent Advantage in November 2023 and February 2024.
-Reports will provide information on attendance, achievement, engagement and action points for development and improvement.
+Reports will not be sent home but will be available on Parent Advantage in November 2024 and February 2025.
+Reports will provide information on attendance, achievement, target grades and effort grades.

 KEY REVISION TIPS FOR LEARNERS